 Simon Baron-Cohen: Autism Researcher Extraoordinaire

 The cognitive neuroscientist, Sir Simon Philip Baron-Cohen was born on August 15, 1958.
-He’s currently the Professor of Developmental Psychopathology at the University of Cambridge (UK) in the Department of Experimental Psychology and Psychiatry.
+He’s currently a Professor of Developmental Psychopathology at the University of Cambridge (UK) in the Department of Experimental Psychology and Psychiatry.
 In fact, he’s one of the best-known autism researchers, but also one of the most controversial, due to his wacky ideas, as he calls them.

 “Lone Wolf of Autism Research,” “Creative Rebel,” “Public Science Hero,” and “Red Rag for Feminists.”
 This specialist has been called many things.
 However, although he may be considered rather daring, he keeps trying to provide significant data for understanding the autistic spectrum.